Kadlexious/patc-spark/exercises/3-mllib/README.md

 `mllib.feature` package contains classes to extract feature vector from text.
 This hands-on uses [TF-IDF](https://en.wikipedia.org/wiki/Tf-idf) as MLlib example functionality.

-First, `HashingTF` class allows obtaining a Hash with the term frequencies of each word in a document.
+`HashingTF` class allows obtaining a Hash with the term frequencies of each word in a document.
 For example:

     scala> import org.apache.spark.mllib._
     scala> import org.apache.spark.rdd.RDD